Accelerating Focal Search in Multi-Agent Path Finding with Tighter Lower Bounds: INTRODUCTION

 Automated warehouses represent a multi-billion-dollar industry dominated by companies.
 These facilities employ hundreds of robots to transport goods between locations~\cite{wurman2008coordinating}.
 A key aspect of their operation is designing collision-free plans for these robots, a challenge that can be formulated as a Multi-Agent Path Finding (MAPF) problem~\cite{stern2019multi}.
 MAPF focuses on finding collision-free paths for multiple agents moving from their start locations to designated goal locations in a known environment while optimizing a specified cost function.
 Many optimal algorithms have been proposed to solve this problem, including $M^*$~\cite{wagner2011m}, Conflict-Based Search (CBS)~\cite{sharon2015conflict}, ICBS~\cite{boyarski2015icbs}, and CBSH2-RTC~\cite{li2019improved}.

 Solving the MAPF problem optimally is known to be NP-hard~\cite{yu2013structure}, creating significant challenges for optimal solvers regarding scalability and efficiency.
 In contrast, suboptimal MAPF solvers—including Prioritized Planning (PP)~\cite{erdmann1987multiple,silver2005cooperative}, PBS~\cite{ma2019searching}, and their variants~\cite{chan2023greedy,li2022mapf}—offer improved computational performance but lack the theoretical guarantees on solution quality.
+There also exists asymptotically optimal method such as LaCAM~\cite{okumura2023lacam}.
 Bounded-suboptimal approaches like Enhanced CBS (ECBS)~\cite{barer2014suboptimal} and EECBS~\cite{li2021eecbs} provide a trade-off between efficiency and solution quality, guaranteeing collision-free solutions' costs are within a user-defined suboptimality factor of the optimal cost.

 The key idea behind bounded-suboptimal MAPF solvers lies in relaxing the best-first search requirement while incorporating additional heuristic functions to select the next node for expansion effectively.
 ECBS~\cite{barer2014suboptimal} achieves bounded suboptimality by replacing CBS's best-first search strategy at both the high and low levels of CBS with focal search~\cite{pearl1982studies,cohen2018anytime}.
 Focal search operates through two queues: an OPEN list containing all unexpanded nodes sorted by cost, a FOCAL list containing a subset of these nodes.
 The algorithm selects expansion candidates from the FOCAL list using an auxiliary heuristic to accelerate finding bounded-suboptimal solutions.
 In our implementation, we use collision minimization as the FOCAL heuristic function at both search levels, explicitly employing the negative count of collisions in paths or complete solutions.
 During focal search, since the optimal cost is unknown until an optimal solution is found, focal search uses the lowest cost in the OPEN list as a lower bound (LB) value to estimate the optimal cost and define FOCAL list eligibility.
 However, when the LB value is small, the FOCAL list contains fewer nodes, causing focal search to behave similarly to standard best-first search.
 This constraint also leads to unbalanced search tree expansion~\cite{li2021eecbs}.